ZEISS-PiWeb/PiWeb-Api/_pages/0125-restapi-dataservice-measurements.md

 {% assign endpoint="/measurements" %}
 {% assign summary="Deletes measurements" %}
 {% capture description %}
-There are several possibilities to delete measurements:
+You have multiple options for deleting measurements measurements:

 * Delete all measurements
-* Delete measurements from a part by its path
+* Delete measurements from a single part by its path
 * Delete measurements from parts by its uuids
 * Delete measurements by their uuids